 Liz is known is for her ability to bridge the gap between the ancient perspectives of yoga and contemporary daily life.
 Her teaching weaves together philosophy, creative sequencing, clear alignment, mindful breathing, and compassionate self-inquiry to form a tapestry that reflects her heartfelt commitment to this transformative path.

 Sam found yoga and massage when she was diagnosed with chronic fatigue and fibromyalgia in 1998.

-She completed the 10 month Meaningful Life program, and intensive training on this subject in 2014, under the guidance of her teacher, George Haas, in Los Angeles.
+She is a dedicated student of the Dharma through the lens of Buddhism and is a certified mindfulness teacher as well as a level one meditation & attachment repair facilitator through Metta Group.
 She weaves concentration, insight and metta into her trainings, workshops and private sessions and believes that the ability to stay present is the key to the power of self-healing and love.